Ääntäminen

 Määritelmät

-- The bottom or lower part of any room; the supporting surface of a room.
+- (countable) The interior bottom or surface of a house or building; the supporting surface of a room.

-- A structure formed of beams, girders, etc, with proper covering, which divides a building horizontally into storeys/stories.
+- (construction, architecture) A structure formed of beams, girders, etc, with proper covering, which divides a building horizontally into storeys/stories.

 - The supporting surface or platform of a structure such as a bridge.